aryavert23/FrontEnd-BootCamp/README.md

 ## JavaScript
 1. Variables
-  1.1. _const_: for variables that are not expected to change 1.2. _let_: for variables that are expected to change
+  - _const_: for variables that are not expected to change
+  - _let_: for variables that are expected to change
-3. Operators
+2. Operators
-4. Functions, Conditionals & Loops
+3. Functions, Conditionals & Loops
-5. Built-in JavaScript methods
+4. Built-in JavaScript methods
-6. Callback functions
+5. Callback functions
-7. JavaScript primitives
+6. JavaScript primitives
-8. JavaScript dates
+7. JavaScript dates
-9. Regular expressions
+8. Regular expressions
-10. JavaScript String methods
+9. JavaScript String methods
-11. JavaScript Array methods
+10. JavaScript Array methods
-12. Math utilities
+11. Math utilities